robertorosero/pyhtonmig/Doc/reference/datamodel.rst

       .. index:: pair: integer; representation

-      The rules for integer representation are intended to give the most meaningful interpretation of shift and mask operations involving negative integers and the least surprises when switching between the plain and long integer domains.
-Any operation except left shift, if it yields a result in the plain integer domain without causing overflow, will yield the same result in the long integer domain or when using mixed operands.
+      The rules for integer representation are intended to give the most meaningful interpretation of shift and mask operations involving negative integers.
+Any operation except left shift, if it yields a result in the plain integer domain without causing overflow, will yield the same result when using mixed operands.

-      .. % Integers

-   Floating point numbers
+   :class:`numbers.Real` (:class:`float`)
       .. index::
          object: floating point
          pair: floating point; number